-John Thornton, Non-Executive Director/Senior Independent Director John has almost 30 years' experience as a senior executive in the financial services industry.
-He is involved in a range of business and community activities as a consultant, non-executive director and mentor.
+John Thornton, Non-Executive Director/Senior Independent Director

+John has almost 30 years' experience as a senior executive in the financial services industry.
+He is involved in a range of business and community activities as a consultant, nonexecutive director and mentor.
 At QVH John chaired the finance and performance committee and was a member of the audit committee.
 He stepped down from his role at QVH in September 2019.

-Queen Victoria Hospital is a specialist NHS hospital providing life-changing reconstructive surgery, burns care and rehabilitation services, primarily in the South of England.
+Queen Victoria Hospital is a specialist NHS hospital providing life-changing reconstructive surgery, burns care and rehabilitation services for people who have been damaged or disfigured through accidents or disease.